-Each school should communicate to parents/carers the scope and limitations of its responsibilities to ensure the well-being of pupils, and highlight that parents/carers also have responsibility for securing the welfare of their children.
+Each school should communicate to parents/carers the scope and limitations of its responsibilities to ensure the well-being of pupils, and highlight that they also have responsibility for securing the welfare of their children.
 Parents/carers need to understand that the school may need to share information and work in partnership with other agencies when there are concerns about a child's welfare, and that it may be necessary to do so without their consent.
 Schools should provide information about the range of ways the school delivers pastoral care and approaches safeguarding pupils.
-Communicating regularly with parents/carers about personal safety, health matters, PSHE /SRE, and the Safeguarding Policy helps to build a good foundation and two way flow of communication, should more sensitive issues need to be raised for individual pupils or for the whole school.
+Communicating regularly with parents/carers about personal safety, health matters, PSHE / SRE, and the Safeguarding Policy helps to build a good foundation and two-way flow of communication, should more sensitive issues need to be raised for individual pupils or for the whole school.

 Generally, schools should involve parents/carers at an early stage should welfare concerns be identified.
-If there could be any reason not to involve or notify the parent/carer (e.g. because the concern may relate to a parent/carer or other family member), advice should be sought from CADT in the first instance, to establish whether it is appropriate to involve or notify the parent/carer, or seek their consent at this stage.
-Further guidance is set out below in relation to Information Sharing and Consent, and the Legal Department can also provide guidance.
+If there could be any reason not to involve or notify the parents/carers (e.g. because the concern may relate to a parent or other family member), advice should be sought from Social Services in the first instance, and the Legal Department if necessary, to establish whether it is appropriate to involve or notify them, or seek their consent at this stage.
+Further guidance is set out below in relation to Information Sharing and Consent and the Legal Department can also provide guidance.

-Schools need to work with parents/carers to ensure appropriate support is identified and the nature and sources of support are explored with parents/carers and the pupil concerned (according to their age and understanding).
+Schools need to work with parents/carers to ensure appropriate support is identified and the nature and sources of support are explored with them and the pupil concerned (according to their age and understanding).

-School Doctors and Nurses
+School Nurses

-School doctors and nurses should receive a copy of the School's Safeguarding and Child Protection Policy and these Procedures for their information.
-Schools should consider the role of their school doctors and nurses in relation to safeguarding, and ensure that they understand their obligations and their duties in accordance with the Information Sharing and Consent guidance.
-Schools should check the current job descriptions of these roles and contact Trust Office with any queries.
+School nurses should receive a copy of the School's Safeguarding and Child Protection Policy and these Procedures for their information.
+Schools should consider the role of their school nurses in relation to safeguarding, and ensure that they understand their obligations and their duties in accordance with the Information Sharing guidance.
+Schools should check the current job descriptions of the role and contact Trust Office with any queries.